Samsung/tizen-docs/docs/platform/developing/flashing-rpi.md

              ![Windows Network Configuration](media/win_net_config.png)

          If you are using the **Ethernet-to-USB** dongle, you must install the proper driver for the dongle.
 If the network cable is connected correctly, you can find a new connection in Network and Sharing Center.
-In the new connection, enter Properties of IPv4, and configure as shown in the Windows computer figure.
+In the new connection, enter the properties of IPv4, and configure as shown in the Windows computer figure.

 4. Verify the IP address for eth0.